A message from

 On this occasion, all of us will be trying to tell our part in the lived story of Ile a la Crosse, of St. John the Baptist Parish, and of the archdiocese.
 We've "come home" to give thanks for the past.
 When we've looked into the eyes of a healthy, joyful and peace-filled young generation, we will want to say "yes' to the plans God has designed for our future.

-I want to thank Sister Rose Arsenault RSR, Chancellor of the Archdiocese, who has woven together in summary some pages of the history of Ile a la Crosse.
-This is our way of trying to include as many and as much as possible in few pages.
+I want to thank Sister Rose Arsenault RSR, Chancellor of the Archdiocese, who has woven together, in summary, some pages of the history of Ile a la Crosse.
+This is our way of trying to include as many and as much as possible in a few pages.
 Enjoy!